 How to face multiple fraudulent transactions chargeback claim

-With growth of use of technology, today businesses are collecting the payment of their product or services through card transactions.
-This method of collecting the payment is one of the easy ways to keep track of the balance of the transactions that a business do in on daily basis.
+Thanks to the advancements of the internet technology, today businesses are collecting the payment through card transactions.
+This is one of the easiest ways to keep track of the balance of the transactions.

 But, this ease has some points where the merchant can do some errors while collecting the payment.
-One of the errors is multiple credit card transactions posted by the merchant on single account.
-This error can be caused by multiple transactions that were performed due to any error be it technical or be it human.
+One of the errors is multiple credit card transactions posted by the merchant on a single account.
+This error can be there by multiple transactions taking place due to an error.
+It can be it technical or human.

-This fault can turn into a transaction dispute case if the merchant does not able to correct the error before applying to the bank for funding.
-For a chargeback case to get initiated on faulted multiple transactions posted to card holder’s account.
-The card holder questions the transactions to its bank, by submitting a written application to the bank with agreeing that the card holder was present when first transaction was done.
+This fault can turn into a transaction dispute.
+If the merchant is not able to correct the error before applying to the bank for funding.
+For a chargeback case to process on faulty multiple transactions available to card holder’s account.
+The cardholder questions the transactions to its bank, by submitting a written application to the bank with agreeing that the cardholder was present when the first transaction was done.
 But, claims that the other transactions as fraudulent practices.

-This error is basically designated to the transactions that happened in the card-present situation that is the card was physically present during the transactions.
-The card brand network VISA have assigned reason code 57, but MasterCard have assigned reason code 4840 for this transaction dispute condition.
+This error is basically for the transactions that take place in the card-present situation that is the card was physically present during the transactions.
+The card brand network VISA has assigned reason code 57, but MasterCard has assigned reason code 4840 for this transaction dispute condition.
 A Merchant can manage the transaction disputes for this reason by performing the listed remedies:

 - One of the foremost ways to avoid such multiple error transactions is to cross check the details and verify each and every transaction before sending them to the bank for funding.

-- If you caught the error after getting funded for the repetitive transactions and transferred the amount to the customer’s account, and still you faced the chargeback claim, give the amount transfer details to the bank to prove that merchant have processed back the fault transactions.
+- If you caught the error after getting funding for the repetitive transactions and transferred the amount to the customer’s account, and still you faced the chargeback claim, give the amount transfer details to the bank to prove that merchant has processed back the faulty transactions.